SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 ## Running Subsequent Analysis

-To run ShapeWorksStudio again without running the full pipeline, you must first navigate to the `Examples/Python/` directory, and then run ShapeWorksStudio on the appropriate analysis XML file.
+To run ShapeWorks Studio again without running the full pipeline, you must first navigate to the `Examples/Python/` directory, and then run ShapeWorks Studio on the appropriate analysis XML file.
 For example:

 ```
 $ cd /path/to/shapeworks/Examples/Python